cran-task-views/CausalInference/source/CausalInference.md

     `r pkg("CompareCausalNetworks")`.
 -   `r pkg("generalCorr")` computes generalized correlations,
     partial correlations and *plausible causal paths*.
--   Constrained maximum likelihood estimation of a DAG with intervention or observation data is implemented in `r pkg("intdag")` for linear Gaussian SEM.

 In addition, `r pkg("dagitty", priority = "core")` provides methods to define different types of graphical models (cpdags, pdag,